sagwascript/potato-web-dev-setup/README.md

 # 🥔 POTATO-FRIENDLY WEB DEV.
-SETUP 🕸
+SETUP

+0. **GNU/Linux based OS**

+   *Install one from so many linux distributions available, look around the Internet which one that's really fit on you*

 1. **Bash**